Prycekim/NBA_Score_Rank_DataVisualization/README.md

 When you enter the project, present the map and ranking data of various NBA teams

+I use three different colors to distinguish the positions of Eastern teams, Western teams, and Toronto Raptors

 ![image](https://github.com/user-attachments/assets/2a035a4c-98a3-4ed9-ac8b-bd091407acdb)

 When you move the mouse to a state, all recent matches and upcoming matches in that state will be displayed on the right